 - Twine or ribbon for hanging

-6. Place all your pieces on to the background piece and get them the way you want.
+Step 6: Place all your smaller pieces on to the background piece and get them the way you want.
 Then glue ’em all down.

-8. Glue ribbon to the top and bottom edges.
-(Or leave them plain.
-That works too!)
+Step 8: Glue ribbon to the top and bottom edges.
+Or leave them plain.
+That works too!
+This is totally decorative, so it’s optional, but I do think it finishes the wall hanging off nicely.

 And that’s it.
 You are done!
 This project comes together pretty quickly.
 Just watch your favorite show while you cut out all the felt and you’ll be done in no time!